Valiant tank: Design and development

 Construction was like that of the Matilda infantry tank – large cast armour pieces bolted together.
 Suspension was by six equally sized wheels on each side, with independent wishbone suspension units for each, rather than bogies.
 Concern was expressed about the possible fragility of these units in combat, but Valiant was never taken seriously off-road to test them.
 The drivetrain was to the rear, from a 210 bhp diesel.
-This low power limited the tank to a predicted top speed of 12 mph, although this was still acceptable to both the infantry tank and assault tank concepts.
+This low power limited the tank to a predicted top speed of 12 mph, although this was still acceptable for an infantry tank or assault tank.

 Following from the later Valentine VIII and XI models, the turret was to accept either the QF 6 pounder or the QF 75 mm, with space for a turret crew of three (commander, gunner, loader).
 This was achieved at the cost of a large heavy turret with near-vertical faces and a massive cast front face with distinctively prominent bolts.
 The mantlet was internal and a weak point against accurate fire at close range.
 Unlike the late model Valentines it had a co-axial machine-gun.

 The Valiant's suspension was tested by the Fighting Vehicle Proving Establishment (FVPE) at Chertsey in May 1945.
 The first day gave minor problems and was abandoned after only 13 mi of easy on-road driving.
 However, the driver was already exhausted by this time, finding that the steering levers needed his full weight to operate and that the seat, footbrake and gear lever all carried risk of physical injury in using them.
 The Officer in Charge decided to abandon the trials there and then as it was impossible and unsafe to continue, reporting that "in his view the entire project should be closed".
 There were also issues with weight distribution and the ground clearance of only 9 in, and by that point of the war there was no longer a need for the tank.
 The Valiant project was terminated.